jhuapl-boss/boss-manage/docs/InitialBossSetup.md

 Any Bosslet using the domain can now lookup the certificate(s) needed and attach them to the load balancers to provide HTTPS traffic

 ## Scalyr
 Decide if you plan to use Scalyr for capture and view logs.
-You can register for a free 30 day trail on their www.scalyr.com
+You can register for a free 30 day trial on their www.scalyr.com

 ### Using Scalyr
 To setup scalyr with a new account